fritzing/eagle2fritzing/README.md

         |-- board2.brd
         |-- board3.brd

-MANUAL EDITING STEP: before running the conversion, the .brd file(s) require some hand editing.
-TODO: try to automate or eliminate this step.
-WORKING FROM A COPY (save your original .brds), in each .brd file:

-* In the <packages> section of the file, in each package, delete the text elements in layers 25 and 27 (typically these will be strings like "NAME" and "VALUE").
-Just delete those entire lines.
-Although the converter program skips these layers, those text elements still throw off the bounding rectangle calculation for some parts.
-(You can leave the NAME and VALUE attributes in the <elements> section of the file -- these don't seem to affect the bounds calc.)
-* Also in the <packages> section, for any packages starting with CHIPLED*, look for two <smd> elements with names "A" and "C" and delete those lines.
-Similar reasons...these throw off the bounding-rect calculation.

-Then run the brd2svg program (pass 1 of 2), passing in the various working directories:
+We won't be using the normal brd2svg program invocation, but if we did it would look like:

 ./brd2svg -w /Absolute/path/to/FOO -e /Applications/EAGLE-7.6.0/EAGLE.app/Contents/MacOS/EAGLE -c contrib -s ../subparts -a ./and

+Instead, use the shell script "run.sh".
+This does some preprocessing on the .brd file(s) (via 'sed') to avoid some rendering artifacts.
+RUN.SH MODIFIES THE .BRD FILES.
+ALWAYS KEEP A BACKUP OF THE ORIGINALS IN A DIFFERENT DIRECTORY!

+* Any <text> elements that are NOT in layer 21 (tPlace) are deleted.
+They throw off the bounding rect calculation for some parts.
+* Any <attribute> elements with name= "NAME" or "VALUE" are deleted, for similar reasons...bounding rect calcs.

 Adjacent to the 'brds' folder, two new directories will be created: 'params' and 'xml'.
 For each .brd file in 'brds', a corresponding .params and .xml file will be created in those directories.

-Edit the .params file.
-There's a section called <unused> containing a bunch of copper pads.
-MOVE all of these UP into the <right> section.
-If you convert a board and find most of the copper pads are missing in the final .svg, this is why.
-TODO: why are these pads going in 'unused'?
+Normally the .params file will contain a lot of items in the <unused> section...these are related to how copper pads are rendered.
+The brd2svg program has been tweaked to move these items into the <right> section instead.
+TODO: why are these pads going in 'unused' in the first place?

 The board color can be changed.
 It's early in this file, look for the "breadboard-color" attribute, provide a hex RGB value.

-Also in the .params file: the microbuilder library doesn't distinguish between certain parts footprints.
-For example, SMD resistors and capacitors will both have a 'package' attribute of "0802-NO".
-Search the file for "0802-NO" and replace each with either "0802-res" or "0802-cap" depending on the element name (e.g. "R1" or "C1").
-Similarly, all SMD LEDs have the same package, but these can be changed (e.g. "0802-led-yellow").
-TO DO: can some/all of this be automated?

-Edit the .xml file, making similar changes.
-"0805-NO" can be replaced with "0805-res" or "0805-cap", and LEDs similarly substituted.
-In this file, you can determine the LED colors by looking at the parent <element> -- there's an attribute called "value" that'll indicate red/blue/etc.

-Running brd2svg a second time (exact same arguments) then converts the .params and .xml files into .svg:
+After editing .params to your liking, running run.sh a second time then converts the .params and .xml files into .svg.

-./brd2svg -w /Absolute/path/to/FOO -e /Applications/EAGLE-7.6.0/EAGLE.app/Contents/MacOS/EAGLE -c contrib -s ../subparts -a ./and
+brd2svg has also been tweaked to modify the output of some components in the Microbuilder library: 0805 resistors and capacitors normally use a generic footprint, but the code distinguishes between the two so they appear different in the resulting .svg.
+Similarly, 0805 LEDs were generic, some decisions are made in the code to substitute specific colors.

 The .svg files will usually require a little cleanup in Illustrator or similar:

 * Any text that wasn't bottom-left-aligned in EAGLE will be positioned wrong (centering and other alignments weren't added until later EAGLE releases).
 Usually just a few (if any) - easy to move any such text items manually.
-* Boards with the 2.5mm Adafruit logo will get an "optimized" vector version placed close to the raster logo, but the position will need some fine-tuning.
-Then you'll want to hide this element, delete the raster logo (a zillion rectangles) and unhide the vector logo before saving.